 I have been struggling with trying to figure out what is wrong with my son for many years and I just want a diagnosis already.
 My son didn't talk until well after his third birthday.
 He started speech therapy and OT in our home at 2 1/2.
 The school took over at three and dropped the OT.
 I'm not really sure he ever needed the OT, but they were convinced that because he couldn't stack blocks, there was a problem.
-My son wanted his blocks lined up side by side and… read more
+My son wanted his blocks lined up side by side and had never tried to stack blocks… read more

 He sound like my son with fixation.
 It took me 4 years to get him diagnosis.
 I took my son to a pediatric neurodevelopment doctoc.
 My doctor did The brain scan, The Ados test And evaluated his behavior.
 My son was previous diagnosis with ADHD.
 My son has asperger syndrome And ADHD.
 As for The shoe problem, my son had The same problem, i took him to a pediatic foot doctor And turns out he needed arch support insert for his shoes.
 He was getting foot/leg pain.